Honors English Language Arts

 I will also provide a selection of short stories, poems, comics, and essays in PDF form.

 Instructor Qualifications: This is my first year teaching Honors English Language Arts, though I've been teaching with PA Homeschoolers since 2017.
 I've worked with Maya Inspektor as a co-teacher for her AP English Literature class the last four years.
 I also co-taught AP English Language with her last year.
-I graduated from the University of Georgia in 2016 with degrees in English and Cognitive Science.
-I also have a master's degree in journalism from the University of Missouri, where I worked as a teaching assistant in practical, hands-on journalism classes.
-I've also reported and edited for several newspapers in Missouri, and I still work part-time as an independent journalist.
-I love helping students to learn and grow as writers.
-I'm also a former homeschooler and took many classes through PAH!
+I have degrees in English and Journalism, and I've worked as a teaching assistant in practical, hands-on journalism classes.
+I love helping students to learn and grow as writers!
+I'm also a former homeschooler and took many classes through PAH.
 Finally, I own more books than I can possibly read in the near-future, but (for some reason) I continue to frequent bookstores!

 Click here to open or download an application to this class (Microsoft Word document)